 The methodology used in the paper is rather new and involves a novel way of exploring the parameter space by means of surrogate machine learning techniques.
 My only concern is that such novel practices are rather unknown to the general public and may deserve more explanation.
 In my opinion Figure S5 in the Supplementary Materials could easily be included in the main text since it helps understanding the methodology.

+Response: We agree.
+We made the decision due to space constraints.
+Figure S5 has been moved to Fig. 1c.
+More details have been added to it.
+Our survey of recent literature revealed similar use of CART in the emerging field of interpretable machine learning [Guidotti et al. 2019].
+We have added this reference too.
+Due to these changes however, we exceeded the word limit.
+We had to shorten a part of the discussion.

 Other few remarks are listed in the following:

-1. In Section ‘Parametrization and experiment design’, right after Eq.4, the sentence about the use of CART model is rather misleading since it’s only after 1) selecting outputs with similarity over 75% and 2) clustering of outputs (as explained in S4 of SM) that the classification via CART is used.
+In Section ‘Parametrization and experiment design’, right after Eq.4, the sentence about the use of CART model is rather misleading since it’s only after 1) selecting outputs with similarity over 75% and 2) clustering of outputs (as explained in S4 of SM) that the classification via CART is used.
 I suggest to remove it from there or explain the entire process before CART.

+Response: We apply CART in two places: (a) for parameter exploration, motivated by the use of machine learning surrogates (e.g. [Lamperti et al. 2017]), and (b) cluster analysis as indicated in your comment.
+We have now made this clear in Fig. 1c.
+A couple of sentences have been added in the methods (space was a constraint).
+The reference on interpretable AI [Guidotti et al. 2019] which talks about interpreting black box deep learning models using proxy decision-tree models.
+Thanks for this suggestion.
+Hopefully, this is much more clear now.

-2. The advantage of the proposed methodology is that it allows to determine the influence of the different parameters of the model on the final output (seen as a machine learning problem where parameters are features or independent variables and the outcomes are the dependent one).
+The advantage of the proposed methodology is that it allows to determine the influence of the different parameters of the model on the final output (seen as a machine learning problem where parameters are features or independent variables and the outcomes are the dependent one).
 Nonetheless, most reader will find this technique overly complicated w.r.t. a classical optimization (gradient descent, genetic algorithm or any other heuristic and meta-heuristic technique).
 In my opinion the authors should stress more the relevance of the proposed technique.

+Response: We thank the reviewer for pointing this out.
+We now explain the process the in Methods section.
+In principle, any surrogate that can explain the behaviour of the ABM is a candidate for such an analysis.
+Even gradient descent could be used if its results can be interpreted.
+It is our opinion that decision-tree based algorithms are not only powerful, but also provide good explanations.
+Further, we have chosen very popular and well-used models for this purpose.
+Such approaches are being used to analyse complex models such as ABMs [Lamperti et al. 2018] and artificial neural networks [Guidotti et al. 2019].

-3. In Section ‘Influence of domestic trade on spread pattern and rate’, you find a rather well-known result in network theory, i.e. that hubs of the networks are facilitators of epidemic spread.
+In Section ‘Influence of domestic trade on spread pattern and rate’, you find a rather well-known result in network theory, i.e. that hubs of the networks are facilitators of epidemic spread.
 There exists an extensive literature on the subject that should be cited.

+Response: We thank the reviewer for bringing this up.
+We have added sentences with references in Introduction, Results and Discussion.